+I love my bedroom!
 I find that if I have a good night's sleep then I can achieve anything – well almost anything – the next day.
-Sleep however can sometimes be elusive, for lots of reasons, but I believe it is a good idea to at least start with a calm environment.
+Sleep however can sometimes be elusive, for lots of reasons, but I believe it is a good idea to at least start with a calm bedroom environment.
 I have 5 top tips to help you to set up your bedroom space well so that you have a chance of getting a good rest and being your best self.

 Neutral colour palettes are sometimes given a bad name by colour enthusiasts as they are perceived to be a little pedestrian but this beautiful bedroom environment sums it up – a lovely calming and soft colour palette.